Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/set-up-project-griffon.md

 # Set up Project Griffon

 {% hint style="warning" %}
-This extension is in beta.
-Use of this beta product requires acceptance of terms outlined on [https://griffon.adobe.com](https://griffon.adobe.com).
+The SDK extension for Project Griffon is in beta.
+Use of this beta product requires acceptance of terms outlined on [https://experience.adobe.com/griffon](https://experience.adobe.com/griffon).
 {% endhint %}

 1. In Experience Platform Launch, click the **Extensions** tab.